markfinger/python-js-host/README.md

 Managers solve the following problems:

-- Many of the typical JS functions involve processes which have an initial overhead, but are performant after the first run, compilers are the usual example.
-If a host runs as a child process of the python process, it will have to restart whenever the python process does.
+- Many of the typical use cases for JS functions involve processes which have an initial overhead, but are performant after the first run, compilers are the usual example.
+If a JS host runs as a child process of the python process, it will have to restart whenever the python process does.
 Given the frequent restarts of python development servers, the issue of a compiler's inital overhead becomes painful very quickly.
 - If you run the host process as a detached child, the lack of restarts will improve performance, but it introduces additional overheads as you need to ensure that the process is inevitably stopped.
-The manager does this for you automatically - once your python process has stopped running, the manager will wait for a small time period and then stop the JS host as well.
+The manager does this for you automatically.
+Once your python process has stopped running, the manager will wait for a small time period and then stop the JS host as well.
 Once the manager is no longer responsible for any hosts, it stops its own process as well.
 - Using a manager removes the need for staff and other developers to run yet another command when starting or running a project.
-Removing unwanted overhead with tools that 'just work' lets everyone focus on making cool stuff.
+Removing unwanted overhead with tools that 'just work' lets everyone focus on making stuff.

-Be aware that managers have some identified issues:
+Be aware that `JSHostManagers` have some identified issues:

 - Managed hosts can persist after their config file has changed.
 To force a restart of a managed host, call `restart` on a `JSHost` instance.
 For example: